Loop3D/LoopStructural/ROADMAP.md

   in facade form or intentionally deferred to later architecture-heavy stages where broader API migration is already expected.
 Documentation build check passed: `uv run .\docs\make.bat html`.
+- **2026-07-29:** Stage 3a started.
+Added a provisional
+  `GeologicalModel.to_recipe_dict` / `GeologicalModel.from_recipe_dict`
+  roundtrip for the current model recipe shape, covering bounding box, stratigraphic column, and either inline or file-referenced data.
+Added focused unit coverage for inline-data and CSV-backed recipe roundtrips;
+  full in-memory model-state roundtrip remains for Stage 3b.